audiojs/audio/README.md

 #### `audio.muted`

-Mute playback, do not pause it.
+Mute playback not pausing it.

 #### `audio.loop`